 Will you come pick up or trap an animal?

-No. Please use the links below to find someone who can help.
+Unfortunately, we are unable to come out and pick up or trap animals.
+Please use the links below to find someone who can help.

 I want to report neglect or abuse; can you help?

 I want to report barking dogs, feeding pigeons, or illegally kept farm animals, who do I contact?